 When we were really over, we had some time to mingle and thank Chef Eric – and of course take a photo with him.

-This is undoubtedly one of the best Las Vegas restaurants I’ve been to!
+This is undoubtedly one of the best restaurants in Las Vegas I’ve been to!

 For photos of the complete Omakase, check out my Facebook Album here.

 Have you been to Kame Omakase?
-What was your Omakase experience like?
+What’s your must-try restaurant in Las Vegas?

 7331 W Lake Mead Blvd, Las Vegas, Nevada, USA 89128